lisp-mirror/eql5-android/examples/REPL/README-1.md

 ### Build APK file

-Please make sure to have your device attached via USB before running:

 ```
   ./3-build-apk.sh
 ```

-This will build/uninstall/install the APK (deleting all previously installed files, e.g. the command history.)
+This will build the APK, which needs to be copied and installed manually (the reason is that the `--install` option would uninstall all app files, including eventual previously installed Quicklisp libs etc.).